mmacy/openai-python/README.md

 from openai import AsyncOpenAI

 client = AsyncOpenAI(
-    # This is the default and can be omitted
+    # This is default behavior - you can omit the 'api_key' parameter
+    # if the OPENAI_API_KEY environment variable contains a valid key.
     api_key=os.environ.get("OPENAI_API_KEY"),
 )